MuleSoft Explained for Beginners

 Anypoint Platform is a cloud based Platform as a service (PaaS) tool which enables the developers to deploy those locally developed Mule Applications in Anypoint Studio onto the MuleSoft owned Cloud server cluster called CloudHUB.
 Like AWS having EC2, S3, RDS, Dynamo DB, the Anypoint Platform is also a suit of web apps used to do primarily four things.

-There are other things the platform has like Composer, Visualizer, RTF, Flow Designer etc. but those are not as special tools as the ones I just mentioned above.
+There are other things the platform has like Composer, Visualizer, RTF, Flow Designer etc. but those are not as special tools as the ones I just mentioned above, but aren't any lesser.

 How MuleSoft CloudHUB infrastructure is setup?